 For example, a study done in Thailand showed that turmeric supplements can prevent pre-diabetic patients from progressing into diabetes (source).

-Therefore, by improving insulin resistance, turmeric can help PCOS symptoms like weight gain, irregular periods, acne and much more.
+So, by improving insulin resistance, turmeric may help PCOS symptoms like weight gain, irregular periods, acne and much more.

 Turmeric milk (also referred to as golden milk or turmeric tea) is a soothing and delicious drink that you can enjoy daily.